Last updated 9 May 2026 · 8 min read

 What matters is that the 17 questions get answered, not that they appear in a specific order.

-Synchronise stores decisions in this shape under the hood.
+Synchronise AI stores decisions in this shape under the hood.
 The fields above are the open spec — adopt them in whatever tool you already use.

 Questions